Mengyanz/Mengyanz.github.io/README.md

 ## Events & News
 <!-- - **Update Jan.
 2021** I am framing my "[big picture](files/big_picture)" of research, talk to me if you are interested! -->
+- **Dec.
+2023** I visited Silvia Chiappa at Google DeepMind (London) and met the causal intelligence team!
 - **Nov.
 2023** I attend Bayes@CIRM in Marseille, France!
 - **Jul.
 2023** I visit Prof. Dino Sejdinovic in The University of Adelaide!
 - **Jul.
 2023** I attend my PhD Graduation ceremony in ANU!